abhishek09827/sura-revamped/README.md

 # Sura Revamped

 🚀 **Sura Revamped** is a modern, responsive web app built with Next.js and TypeScript.
-It appears to be a redesigned version of a fitness-related UI available at https://sura-revamped.vercel.app/. :contentReference[oaicite:1]{index=1}
+It is a redesigned version of a fitness-related UI available at https://sura-revamped.vercel.app/

 ## 🌟 Features